likemusic/vue-just-super/README.md

 / [vue-super-call](https://www.npmjs.com/package/vue-super-call) / etc. required to pass base component to super-method and/or not supports deep-nested inheritance.

-So to have possibilities to call in child component method from parent component by just call `this.$super(arguments)` this module has been created.
+So to have possibilities to call in child component method from parent component by just call `this.$super(...arguments)` this module has been created.

 ## TODO